sam4081715/yoloV7/README.md

 - [Reference](#Reference)

 ## Introduction
-YOLO is a one-stage model for detection and classification.
-In this experiment, I will use YOLOv7 to detect car license plates.
+YOLO (You Only Look Once) is a popular object detection algorithm that treats detection as a single regression problem, enabling fast and accurate object localization and classification in one pass.
+It works by dividing an image into a grid, with each grid cell predicting the bounding boxes and class labels for objects within it.
+YOLO's main advantages include high speed and strong accuracy.
+It is an end-to-end model, simplifying the training process, and excels at multi-object detection.
+In this experiment, we use YOLOv7 for implementation.

 ## Training
 In this experiment, we aim to use YOLO to detect car license plates.
 A total of 477 images were used, with 259 images for the training set and 174 images for validation.